Additional 50 billion euros of investments are needed annually in long-term care, report EU experts

 The report assesses the levels of public and private investment in social infrastructure across Europe, including long-term care.
 It also estimates the existing gaps in investment, meaning the difference between current levels and those that would be needed in order to properly address the demand for services.

 One of the key societal developments that the authors take into account is demographic ageing and the subsequent increase in care needs.
-According to their calculations, and taking into account current low levels of investment, long-term care is a sector where the gap in is most considerable, given both the increasing needs and the progressive shift from informal to formal care that different stakeholders - including AGE - are calling for.
+According to their calculations, and taking into account current low levels of investment, long-term care is the sector where the gap is most considerable, given both the increasing needs and the progressive shift from informal to formal care that different stakeholders - including AGE - are calling for.
 The investment gap in long-term care reaches, according to the report, 50 billion euros per year: such additional investment is needed to meet the care needs of Europeans.

 Jyrki Katainen, Vice-President of the European Commission, took the floor to highlight that his teams will look into the report and take the recommendations into account.